vatsilidis/react-custom-inputs/README.md

 }
 ```

-- A little more advanced example using some more props!
+- A more advanced example using more props!

 ```javascript
 import React, { useState } from "react";